 Agile Project Plan Template

-Agile planning describes which project task is done by which sprint and help us to make a repeatable method to complete a task.
-This method reduces cost and time as well as other working staff can take guidance on how the can accomplish a project task.
+Agile planning describes which project task is done by which sprint and helps us to make a repeatable method to complete a task.
+This method reduces cost and time as well as other working staff can take guidance on how they can accomplish a project task.